 Worried about keeping the kids entertained this Spring Break?
 Plan adventures that the whole family will love.
-Here are some of our picks for fun activities to add to your Spring Break bucket list.
+Here are our top 10 picks for fun activities in Surrey to add to your Spring Break bucket list.

 Go for a Walk

-Surrey’s parks are patiently waiting to keep your adventurous spirit alive and thriving even if the temperature is a little bit chilly.
-From discovering a new trail to admiring the change of seasons (watch for cherry blossoms), bust out your best toque and layer-up, because we’re sharing some of our favourite walks in Surrey.
+Surrey’s parks are patiently waiting to keep your adventurous spirit alive and thriving even when the temperatures are a little bit chilly.
+From discovering a new trail to admiring the change of seasons (watch for cherry blossoms), bust out your best toque and layer up, because we’re sharing some of our favourite walks in Surrey.

-If you haven’t tried Geocaching yet, it’s a great way to discover Surrey’s 600 parks and green spaces, while getting a little exercise as well.
-This fun and free activity involves following clues on the Geocaching.com app to find creatively hidden treasures.
+If you haven’t tried Geocaching yet, it’s a great way to discover Surrey’s almost 600 parks and green spaces, while sneaking in some exercise.
+This fun and free activity involves following clues on the Geocaching.com app to find creatively hidden “treasures”.
 Some caches are relatively easy to find while others are darn right tricky, but using the app and following the clues almost always leads to success.
-Open up your treasure, record your name as a finder, and if there is treasure to be had (usually small trinkets), feel free to help yourself, but good geocaching ettique suggests leaving a treasure in it’s place.
-We’ve heard that the Godwin Farm Biodiversity Preserve in Guildford has some cool caches.
+Open up the cache, record your name as a finder, and if there is treasure to be had (usually small trinkets), feel free to help yourself, but good geocaching etiquette recommends leaving a treasure in its place, which is why we carry a small bag of loot like inexpensive collectable pins or small toys.
+We’ve heard that the Godwin Farm Biodiversity Preserve and Tynehead Regional Park have some cool caches.

 Go for a Bike Ride